-Modern Latin American Literature (19th, 20th, and 21st centuries), Latin American Cultural Studies, Critical Theory, Comparative Spanish American and Brazilian Literature, Visual and Concrete Poetics, Avant-Gardes, Film Studies, Women’s Writing
+Modern Latin American Literature (19th, 20th, and 21st centuries), Latin American and Latinx Cultural Studies, Critical Theory, Comparative Spanish American, Brazilian, and Inter-American Literature, Visual and Concrete Poetics, Avant-Gardes, Film Studies, Women’s Writing

-A Ph.D. from the University of California, Berkeley, my areas of specialization are 19th, 20th, and 21st century Latin American literature and poetics viewed within a comparative, inter-American context.
-Bridging these historically divided fields, four problems guide my research: 1) the constructivist, radical reflexive turn in Latin American poetics and art during the 1950s and 60s; 2) the legacies of the historical Latin American avant-gardes; 3) the examination of literature in relationship to the other arts, media, and technology, and how literature relates to questions of affect, power, pop culture, and social justice; 4) the crisis of literary expression and nation-state discourses in the twentieth and twenty-first centuries and, in consequence, the literary’s uneven relation with politics, critical theory, and gender in Latin American Studies today.
+A Ph.D. from the University of California, Berkeley, my areas of specialization are 19th, 20th, and 21st century Latin American literature and poetics viewed within a comparative, inter-American and Latinx context.
+Bridging these historically divided fields, four problems guide my research: 1) the constructivist, radical reflexive turn in Latin American poetics and art during the 1950s and 60s; 2) the legacies of the historical Latin American avant-gardes; 3) the examination of literature in relationship to the other arts, media, and technology, and how literature relates to questions of affect, power, pop culture, and social justice; 4) the crisis of literary expression and nation-state discourses in the twentieth and twenty-first centuries and, in consequence, the literary’s uneven relation with politics, critical theory, race, and gender in Latin American and Latinx Studies today.
 No doubt, my aim is to forge a new view of the problem nexus, and state of affairs in the field, that fruitfully underwrite the literature discussion and its crisis.

 My first book, Anti-Literature: The Politics and Limits of Representation in Modern Brazil and Argentina (University of Pittsburgh Press, Illuminations, 2017), articulates a rethinking of what is meant today by “literature.”
 Examining key Latin American forms of experimental writing from the 1920s to the present, the book reveals literature’s power as a site for radical reflection and reaction to contemporary political and cultural conditions.
 My analysis engages the work of writers such as Clarice Lispector, Oswald de Andrade, the Brazilian concrete poets, Osman Lins, and David Viñas, to develop a theory of anti-literature that posits the feminine, multimedial, and subaltern as central to the undoing of what is meant by “literature.”